ency-l/Fiji-Scripts/README.md

-Updated: 2025-06-25
+Updated: 2025-8-21

-> Only this repo and the contents of <ins>Drive 8\Alex\4_IJ Macros</ins> are maintained.
-Copies of scripts in other places might be dated.
+>Changes made in <ins>Drive 8\Alex\4_IJ Macros</ins> is pushed to this repo.
+Any other copies of scripts in other places are not maintained and are likley dated.

 # File list
 ## General Purpose Tools